Sanpoil River: Course

 The Sanpoil River originates in the Kettle River Range of northeast central Washington, as a confluence of the North Fork Sanpoil and South Fork Sanpoil rivers.
-It flows west into the Curlew Lake valley and turns south at Torboy where it enters Sanpoil Lake.
+It flows west into the Curlew Lake valley (south of Curlew Lake itself) and turns south at Torboy where it enters Sanpoil Lake.
 After flowing out of Sanpoil Lake it is joined by O'Brien Creek near Pine Grove and flows west again through the Ferry County Fairgrounds to the main Sanpoil Valley where it again turns south.
 Just after turning south below Republic, it is joined by Granite Creek from the west.
 The rest of the course flows south through the Colville National Forest, Okanogan–Wenatchee National Forest, and the Colville Indian Reservation.
 After entering the reservation the river receives its main tributary, the West Fork Sanpoil River.
 It then receives a number of smaller tributaries such as Twenty-one Mile Creek, Twenty-three Mile Creek, and Thirty Mile Creek.
 Historically the Sanpoil River basin was possibly connected to the Curlew Lake basin, however anthropogenic changes during the early 1900s redirected the northern water flow from the Sanpoil river basin into the Curlew Lake Basin via Lake Roberta and on north to the Kettle River.

 The Sanpoil River discharges into Franklin D. Roosevelt Lake (Lake Roosevelt), the impounded Columbia River above Grand Coulee Dam.
 The dam flooded the last twelve miles of the Sanpoil River as well.
 This part of Lake Roosevelt is called the Sanpoil Arm.